 The Flying Saucer Pie Company, Mural and Exploring Mars

 The Leeson family and their helpers have been making homemade pies at The Flying Saucer Pie Company for decades!
-They started this bakery business in 1967 solely focusing their efforts on making pies.
+They started this bakery business in 1967, solely focusing their efforts on making pies.
 These made from scratch pies are ready to eat and have no preservatives in them.
-No sugar substitutes are used.
-All the ingredients used are high quality according to their website.
+They do not use sugar substitutes.
+All the ingredients used are of high quality according to their website.

-The people exiting the store were coming out with not only one box filled with their favorite pie…but two or more of them at a time.
+The people exiting the store were coming out with not only one box filled with their favorite pie but two or more of them at a time.
 I asked one gentleman who was carrying out a stack of 5 boxes if he was a regular shopper.
-He affirmed that he was and had been patronizing The Flying Saucer Pie Company for many years.
-He claimed that the pies were all delicious.
+He affirmed that he was and had been patronizing The Flying Saucer Pie Company for many years and said that the pies are all delicious.

-The day that we were there, I was just interested in taking photos of some of the interesting murals around town.
+On the day that we were there, I was just interested in taking photos of some of the murals around town.
 Had I known at the time that single slices of pies are also available for sale, we might have been tempted to purchase one.
-This gives us a reason to return!
+Being able to buy a single slice of pie gives us a reason to return!

-Unless we are having company over for dinner, there is no justification for my husband and me to polish off an entire pie.
-We would definitely need some willing participants to help us eat one.
+Unless we have company over for dinner, there is no justification for my husband and me to polish off an entire pie.
+We would need some willing participants to help us eat one.

 Were you aware that we have had a science laboratory rover named Curiosity exploring the planet Mars ever since 2012?
 It is gathering and sending back information which may someday lead to human exploration on that 4th planet from our sun.
 Another more advanced rover is in the planning stages for 2020.